realmm13/marathonminimalist/src/components/design-system/testing.md

 # Design System Testing Guide

-This guide provides comprehensive testing strategies and examples for the Marathon Minimalist design system components.
+This guide provides comprehensive testing strategies and examples for the Prep My Run design system components.

 ## Table of Contents